Division of Public Health, Bureau of Communicable Diseases (BCD)

 BCD is comprised of three sections responsible for communicable disease surveillance and prevention programs:

-Communicable Disease Epidemiology - responsible for maintaining and improving the surveillance system for communicable diseases.
-The section has specific responsibility for the epidemiologic investigation and response to tuberculosis, food/water/vector borne diseases, zoonotic diseases, suspected communicable disease outbreaks, and emerging and re-emerging diseases.
-It also provides infection control consultation to the health care provider community and technical assistance on health risks and health care needs of refugees and other populations arriving in the United States.
+The Communicable Diseases Epidemiology Section is responsible for maintaining and improving the surveillance system for communicable diseases.
+The section has specific responsibility for the epidemiologic investigation and response to tuberculosis, food/water/vector borne diseases, zoonotic diseases, healthcare associated infection prevention, respiratory and mycotic diseases, and suspected communicable disease outbreaks, as well as emerging diseases.
+It also provides infection control consultation to health care providers and technical assistance on health risks and health care needs of refugees and other populations arriving in the U.S.

 The Bureau maintains a close working relationship with local health departments, tribes, health care providers, a wide variety of community-based direct service agencies, as well as with other state and federal agencies, including Wisconsin State Laboratory of Hygiene, Wisconsin Department of Agriculture, Trade and Consumer Protection, Wisconsin Department of Military Affairs, Wisconsin Department of Natural Resources, Wisconsin Department of Public Instruction, Wisconsin Department of Corrections, Wisconsin Office of Justice Assistance, US Centers for Disease Control and Prevention, US Department of Agriculture, US Food and Drug Administration, and the US Health Resources and Service Administration.